Committee of Management

 - Tokomaru G3D consisting of 14.2 Hectares, which was solely owned by the Ratapu family was purchased by Pourau Incorporation in 2009.

 - Tokomaru Pt H consisting of 19.44 Hectares, 50/50 share ownership between Pourau Incorporation and Ratapu family.
-The outstanding Ratapu family 50% share was also purchased by Pourau Incorporation in 2009.
+The Ratapu family 50% share was also purchased by Pourau Incorporation in 2009.
 Derelict buildings on Tokomaru H have since been removed.

 - New boundary fence installed during 2013 fenced out and protected from stock at least two areas of significance referred to as WR71, containing Totara, Rimu and Puriri.
 The Committee sought Dept of Conservation subsidy several years earlier without success.